 TEEN SAILING EXPEDITIONS – NOT A PARTY AT SEA

 Hundreds of summer opportunities exist for teens to break from the rigor of the school year and explore a passion.
 There are programs for language, community service, campus study, adventure/wilderness trips, sports specialties, and the arts, just to name a few.
+Few parents also take their kids, learn a few food packing hack skills from campingfunzone.com and head on a road trip, exploring new places and adventures.
 When a parent hears about the option of a sailing expedition, their first reaction is “that kind of money for my teen to live on a boat in the middle of the Caribbean?
 I don’t think so!”
 They are surprised to learn that the experience is much more substantive and can have a transformative effect on their burgeoning teen.

 Most sailing programs operate in the British Virgin, Leeward and Windward Islands.
 The weather couldn’t be better – sunny and around 85 degrees each day – with constant cooling winds.
 But even these most ideal sailing conditions provide a backdrop for intensive learning opportunities.
 While some kids have experience sailing aboard small boats, most have never been on – much less skippered – a 50 foot boat.
 With heavy emphasis on instruction, the students become their own independent crew and learn how to handle almost any situation.
 Of course, there are always 2-3 experienced staff members to guide, instruct, and supervise this new teen crew!

 So what is a sailing expedition anyway?
 It is a small group (usually around 8-10 teens of similar age) living on a boat, sailing from point to point, and usually participating in scuba diving and water sports.
 It seems like a simplistic formula, but lessons learned on board a boat can be as meaningful as those learned at school.
 Think leadership, teamwork, problem-solving and decision-making.
 Check – all there.
 These skills are put to test every day aboard a sailing adventure, as each participant rotates through a series of onboard jobs each requiring a different skill.
 The participants are responsible for everything from navigating to cooking to cleaning to maintaining an organized boat.
+Some wholesale marine supplies are also stacked onboard so that the participants can hone their skills.
 Through rigorous navigation exercises and communal living, teens return home from this experience with new leadership skills, confidence, and the important ability to compromise.

 On shore, the groups participate in a variety of activities, including exploring the islands, scuba diving, snorkeling, and other water sports.
 Some sailing programs offer community service hours gained through ecological projects, such as turtle tagging, maintaining coral reefs, or monitoring coastal areas to prevent erosion.
 Other programs offer people-to-people service like youth outreach or teaching island children to swim.
 Some programs specialize in the marine sciences, offering “floating classrooms” that teach scientific specialties in areas such as coral reef evolution or sea life.
 All of the expeditions offer scuba diving experience for those who wish to receive certification or advanced certification.